-John H. Cobb is the co-chair of the Leveraged Finance practice of Paul Hastings and is based in the firm's New York office.
+John H. Cobb is the chair of the global Leveraged Finance practice of Paul Hastings and is based in the firm's New York office.
 Mr. Cobb's practice focuses on handling leveraged loan and capital markets transactions.
 He has extensive experience representing banks, investors, and mezzanine funds, as well as issuers, in connection with a broad range of banking and securities transactions, including first and second lien credit facilities, bridge loan facilities, high-yield and investment grade debt offerings, mezzanine financings, liability management transactions, and restructurings and reorganizations.
 He also has represented both public and private companies in connection with general corporate and securities law matters.

 Mr. Cobb is recognized as a leading finance lawyer by Chambers USA with clients noting that he "has a high level of excellence" and is also "incredibly experienced and a great resource on complex transactions."
 In addition, TheNational Law Journal recently distinguished him as a Finance, Banking and Capital Markets Trailblazer.